nehalineogi/azure-networking/README.md

 The purpose of this repo is to deliver **layered, reusable and github friendly** network architecture diagrams for Cloud Solutions Architects to run effective Azure design and skilling sessions.
 The repository will include tips and tools for effective story telling that explain the **why behind the design options based on requirements** and the art of the possible.
 The design areas include - Azure Networking, Hybrid connectivity architectures, routing, firewalling, load balancing, multi-region, secure design, cross functional networking areas and AKS networking.
 The content is based on **real customer and partner design sessions** with collaboration from cross-functional architects.
 The networking complexity is broken down into **layers** with **one diagram** per design area using [draw.io](https://app.diagrams.net/) now [diagrams.net](https://www.diagrams.net/).
 This repo will include configuration snippets to reduce the lab prep time and the need to leave the labs running for demos.

-# Scope: Solving Cloud Architect's Challenges
+# Scope: Reusable Network Diagrams

 - Reusable network architecture diagram templates
 - Layered diagrams to run effective Azure Design and skilling sessions